awsdocs/aws-iot-sitewise-user-guide/doc_source/configure-gateway.md

 A gateway serves as the intermediary between your server and AWS IoT SiteWise\.
 You can deploy the AWS IoT SiteWise gateway software on any platform that can run AWS IoT Greengrass\.
 For more information, see [Choosing a gateway platform](choose-gateway-platform.md)\.

 You can enable AWS IoT SiteWise to process data locally on your edge devices by using the data processing pack on your gateway\.
 You do this when you add your gateway to AWS IoT SiteWise\.
-For more information about processing data at the edge, see [Process data locally with AWS IoT SiteWise](edge-processing.md)\.
+For more information about processing data at the edge, see [Enabling edge data processing](edge-processing.md)\.

 To configure a gateway that runs on Amazon EC2, you can create the required dependencies from an AWS CloudFormation template\.
 For more information, see [Configuring gateway dependencies on Amazon Elastic Compute Cloud](configure-ec2-gateway.md)\.